 IMPORTANT.
-Pursuant to an IBT Advisory dated July 23, 2018 (See Tab 3) the voters' address information is to be printed (or an address label affixed) only in the top, left corner of the face of the BRE.
-If the size of the SBE is a No. $6\frac{1}{2}$ , the BRE should be a No. 9 envelope; if the SBE is a No. 9 envelope, the BRE should be a No. 10 size ( $4\frac{1}{2}$ " x 9 $\frac{1}{2}$ ").
-(An example is included in Tab 18.)
+In order to be compatible with USPS automated mail sorting equipment the voters' address information is to be printed (or an address label affixed) only in the top, left corner of the face of the BRE.
+If the size of the SBE is a No. 6 1⁄2, the BRE should be a No. 9 envelope; if the SBE is a No. 9 envelope, the BRE should be a No. 10 size (4 1⁄2 " x 9 1⁄2").
+(An example is included in Tab 17.)

-• Outer Envelope
+Outer Envelope

 The address of the post office box rented to receive ballots returned as undeliverable should be printed as the return address, in the upper left-hand corner of the face of this envelope.
 The member's address information should be printed ((or an address label affixed) in the middle of the face of this envelope.
 A No. 10 or 11 size (41/2" x 103/8") envelope should be used.
-(An example is included in Tab 19.)
+(An example is included in Tab 18.)

-- F. The Ballot and Notice of Election/Voting Instructions - Drafting the Ballot.
+F. The Ballot and Notice of Election/Voting Instructions

+- Drafting the Ballot.
 The official ballot form which incorporates both the notice of election and instructions to the voter required under the Rules is Form ES 12.
 (An example of the form is included in Tab 20.)
 The Rules require that this form be followed as near as is practical.
 In drafting the ballot, be certain that: - Candidates' names are correctly spelled on the ballot; - The ballot contains no incumbency designation; and - Candidates' names appear only once on the ballot, even if your local's ballot is translated into multiple languages. - Advance Review of the Ballot Candidates.
 Before printing, circulate a mockup of the ballot to all candidates.
 Have each candidate initial next to his or her name to confirm that spellings are correct. - Advance Review of the Ballot OES.
-After the candidates have signed off on their names, but before printing, provide a mockup of the ballot to your Regional Director for review and comment. - Printing the Ballots - Notify Observers.
+After the candidates have signed off on their names, but before printing, provide a mockup of the ballot to your Regional Director for review and comment.

+• Printing the Ballots

+- Notify Observers.
 Candidates and observers should be advised or reminded of the time and place that ballots are to be printed. - Timing.
 Advise the printer that it can print envelopes in advance, but that it should not print the ballot until the date and time provided to observers.